 How do I enter a Capital Asset into FreeAgent?

 Whenever you categorise a bill, expense or payment as a capital asset purchase in FreeAgent, you need to tell the system what the asset's useful life will be.

 You can see this in action in our articles about purchasing capital assets after the FreeAgent start date and before the company start date.

 The spread of the value over the asset's useful life is called depreciation.
 FreeAgent will work this out for you once you have put in the useful life.
 For example, for a computer that cost £900, with an asset life of 3 years, every year £300 will be deducted from its book value in the balance sheet and taken as a cost to the profit and loss account, because that's the amount of the value of the asset which will be used up that year.
-If that sounds like accountantese, don't worry, because FreeAgent posts all the depreciation entries for you.
+FreeAgent will post all these depreciation entries for you.

 How to create a new Capital Asset Type

 If you purchase a capital asset that doesn’t quite fit into the existing capital asset types, for example some machinery or photography equipment, you can create a custom capital asset type.

 Here’s how to create a custom capital asset type.

 If you 'dispose' of an asset, which is the technical term for selling or scrapping an asset, then here’s how to enter that type of transaction.